alt3/cakebox/docs/sources/usage/cakebox-yaml.md

 # Introduction

-Your box is highly customizable and designed to be personalized by editing your ``Cakebox.yaml`` configuration file.
-This way you can always (re)create exact copies of your box including installed applications, databases and virtual hosts.
+You are highly advised to use your ``Cakebox.yaml`` file to provision your box.
+This way you will always be able to (re)create exact copies of your box without losing your:

++ virtual machine settings (hostname, IP address, CPUs, memory)
++ databases
++ virtual hosts
++ Git credentials
++ Git installed applications (public and private)
++ Composer installed applications
++ hardened SSH Authentication
++ Vagrant Synced Folders
++ additionally installed Ubuntu software

 **Notes:**

 + use spaced indentation or your box will fail to start
-+ apply (and test) configuration changes by rebooting your box using ``vagrant reload --provision``
++ apply (and test) configuration changes by running ``vagrant reload --provision``

 ## TL;DR